dnguyen800/dnguyen800.github.io/_posts/2019-04-14-garage-door.md

 ### The Problems

-MyQ relies on an internet connection and MyQ servers to function, which opens up additional security risks.
+The MyQ device relies on an internet connection and MyQ servers to function, which opens up additional security risks.
 We don't know how secure the app is, or how Chamberlain monitors administrator access.
 The official integration of MyQ with services like IFTTT, Alexa and Google Assistant requires a $5/month subscription to MyQ.
 I use unofficial integrations as a loophole to the fee, but Chamberlain could shut it down at any time.

 If you connect a MyQ account that has only guest access to garage doors, then you will not be able to access those doors in SmartThings or Home Assistant.
 As the guest account is a new feature in MyQ, it's possible the integrations will be updated to support it, but that hasn't happened yet.